majormatt28/majormatt28/README.md

 ### 📫 How to reach me:
 For all inquiries that are for business please use the email below.\
 The best email to reach me at is mathew.enewton@gmail.com\
-My personal email for connecting and talking about code: elijah2895@hotmail.com